benjymous/annotations/sandman/sandman.54.md

 > [marginThumb] ![page 04](thumbnails/sandman.54/page04.jpg)

+- #### Panel 1

+  **Hedgehogs and Foxes**:  The hedgehog and fox distinction is based on an ancient Greek parable: "The fox knows many things, but the hedgehog knows one big thing".
+Isaiah Berlin, an Oxford Don, published an essay "The Hedgehog and the Fox" in 1953 in which he said writers and thinkers fall into two categories: hedgehogs, who view the world through a single central vision, and foxes, who chase scattered ideas pursuing many ends.

 - #### Panel 3

   This parallels a traditional story of Jesus' boyhood, which had him discussing the Torah with the rabbis of Nazareth.